janhq/jan/adr/adr-002-jan-ai-apps.md

 ## Context

 ### Business context
-Jan can be a platform and let builders build their own `composable AIs` using existing tools
+Jan can be a platform and let builders build their own `AI app` using existing tools
 - Use-case 1: Medical AI startup uploads "case notes" to Jan, wants to ask it questions (i.e. medical audit)
 - Use-case 2: Legal e-discovery: very large amount of documents (~10-15k pages) are uploaded, data is very private and cannot be leaked
 - Use-case 3: Jan wants to use Jan to have a QnA chatbot to answer questions on docs